 If you need to fix a flat tire but don’t have a spare and it’s not an option as an add-on, you need to have a plan.

 Implementing these tips can prevent you from being stranded in the event of a flat tire, but the best solution is prevention.
-Check out this useful guide to tire maintenance that will keep your wheels rolling.
+Use these tire maintenance tips to help keep your wheels rolling.